suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

     function getTokens() external view returns(address[], uint[]);
 ```

-Get tokens is a helper to get tokens and the amounts of the fund.
-This function is a short cat, we can always get the list of tokens and check
+`getTokens()` helps to retrieve the underlying tokens and corresponding amounts which belong to a fund.

+> You can also check the balance of a token, use ERC20(address).balanceOf(fund.address).

+Note: It might be slightly different than the real balance of those tokens (due to airdrop or mistakenly sending, etc) in both
-the balance of the fund using `ERC20` function `balanceOf(fund.address)`.
+of the cases.

-Once a token has been bought or sold, the fund will automatically update his internal state and the result of this function.
+The Fund performs a recalculation automatically whenever a token is bought or sold to reflect the price change.

-WARNING!
-When a token is completely sold, still will be returned in the addresses array with the amount of 0.
+Note: When a token is completely sold, still will be returned in the addresses array with the amount of 0.

 ##### Returns